cqcallaw/shootergame/README.md

 `-benchmark`: Launch the Shooter game in benchmarking mode.
 In this mode, the game will launch directly into a Free-for-All match with no bots

 `-timeout`: Exit benchmark after the specified number of seconds.
 Default: 60

+## Releases

+Prebuilt binary packages for Linux and Windows are available on the [GitHub Releases page](https://github.com/cqcallaw/shootergame/releases).

 ## Linux Build Setup